-Join Steve Nelle for an in-depth discussion in this video Applying and retrieving materials, part of Textures and Materials in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Applying and retrieving materials, part of 3ds Max: Textures and Materials.

 Let's take a look at a couple of different techniques to both apply materials to a scene and to retrieve them back on the material editor.
 Now, as far as applying a skin that you've built, you have got a couple of different methods to choose from and getting that material into your scene.
 To show you those choices, I am going to be using a file named Apply and Retrieve.
 If we go ahead and open up the Material Editor, you'll see that we have got a handful of different skins here that we want to throw into our scene.
 The easiest method of application is going to be a simple drag-and-drop.
 So let's do this.
 We will take the pattern we built in the upper left hand corner of the Editor and drag it directly on to the bottom part of our pen.